peercoin/frosty/README.md

 ## Installation and Usage

-Currently the library only has options available to build for Linux and cannot be used for flutter.
+Currently the library has options available to build for Linux and Android.
+A library binary much be built for the native Rust code.

-Podman or Docker can be used to build for Linux.
+Podman or Docker can be used to build the library binaries.
 Using these helps to provide a consistent and reliable build across machines.

-To build the library `melos build:linux` can be run in the root repository directory if [Melos](https://melos.invertase.dev/getting-started) is installed.
-Otherwise `scripts/build-linux.sh` script can be executed directly with bash.
-This will build an archive to `platform-build` and the library will also be placed into `frosty/build`.
+[Melos](https://melos.invertase.dev/getting-started) or bash can be used to run the installation scripts.

+### Linux Builds

+If using Melos, `melos build:linux` can be run, otherwise the `scripts/build-linux.sh` script can be executed.
+An archive of the Linux library will be produced in `platform-build` and a copy will be placed in `frosty/build` so that the tests can be run using `melos test`.

-The Dart package will look for the library in the `build` directory of the working directory, or it will search for the library in the library paths.
+When using frosty, the shared library is expected within the `$PWD/build/` directory or within the library paths.

+### Android Builds

+If using Melos, `melos build:android` can be run, otherwise the `scripts/build-android.sh` script can be executed.
+An archive of the libraries for the armeabi-v7a and arm64-v8a architectures will be produced in `platform-build` as `jniLibs.tar.gz`.
+This can be extracted into the `android/app/src/main` directory of an Android flutter app.

 ## Development